The standard fiscal year is a calendar year, but a Slovak entity may opt to change this to a different 12-month period.

 Advance payments of corporate tax must be paid monthly or quarterly during the current tax period.
 Instalments are usually based on the last known tax liability of the entity.
 It is not necessary to pay tax advances if the last tax liability did not exceed EUR 2,500.

-As of 1 January 2020, companies are obliged to pay tax advances only if their last tax liability exceed EUR 5,000.
+As of 1 January 2020, companies are required to pay tax advances only if their last tax liability exceeds EUR 5,000.

 The penalties levied by the Tax Office will depend on the time elapsed from the deadline for filing the regular tax return to the date of filing the amended tax return or the start of the tax audit.
-The penalties are:
+As the interest rate of the European Bank increased from 21 June 2023, the tax penalties were increased accordingly:

-- 3% a year for self-assessment via an amended tax return.
+- From 3% to 4% a year for self-assessment via an amended tax return.

-- 7% a year for self-assessment within 15 days after notification that a tax audit has been opened (‘self-disclosure’).
+- From 7% to 8% a year for self-assessment within 15 days after notification that a tax audit has been opened (‘self-disclosure’).

-- 10% a year for an assessment made by the Tax Office during a tax audit.
+- From 10% to 12% a year for an assessment made by the Tax Office during a tax audit.

 The penalties will be levied at a minimum of 1% of the assessed amount and a maximum of 100% of the assessed amount.